Walrus: An Efficient Decentralized Storage Network: : A Decentralized Blob Store

-\para{Core Design} At a high-level the reconfiguration protocol of \sysname is similar to the reconfiguration protocols of blockchain systems, since \sysname also operates in quorums of storage nodes.
+At a high-level the reconfiguration protocol of \sysname is similar to the reconfiguration of blockchain systems, since \sysname also operates in quorums of storage nodes.
 However, the reconfiguration of \sysname has its own challenges because the migration of state is orders of magnitude more expensive than classic blockchain systems.
-The main challenge is the race between writing blobs for epoch $e$ and transferring slivers from outgoing storage nodes to incoming storage nodes during the reconfiguration event between $e$ and $e+1$.
-More specifically, if the amount of data written in epoch $e$ is greater than the ability of a storage node to transfer them over to the new storage node, then the epoch will never finish.
-This problem is exacerbated when some of the outgoing storage nodes of $e$ are unavailable, as this means that the incoming storage nodes need to recover the slivers from the committee of epoch $e$.
-Fortunately, by using \redstuff, the bandwidth cost of the faulty case is the same as that of the fault-free case. but it still requires more messages to be sent over the network and more computation to verify proofs and to decode symbols to slivers.
+The most important challenge is the race between writing blobs for epoch $e$ and transferring slivers from outgoing storage nodes to incoming storage nodes during the reconfiguration event between $e$ and $e+1$.
+More specifically, if the amount of data written in epoch $e$ is greater than the ability of the departing storage node to transfer them over to the incoming storage node, then the epoch will never finish.
+This problem is exacerbated when some of the outgoing storage nodes of $e$ are unavailable, as this means that the incoming storage nodes need to recover the slivers from the committee.

-To resolve this problem without shutting off the write path, we take a different approach by requiring writes to be directed to the committee of $e+1$ the moment the reconfiguration starts, while still directing reads to the old committee, instead of having a single point at which both reads and writes are handed over to the new committee.
-This can unfortunately create challenges when it comes to reading these fresh blobs, as during the handover period it is unclear which nodes store the data.
-To resolve this, we include in the $metada$ of every $blob$ the epoch in which it was first written.
+To resolve this problem without shutting off the write path, we take a different approach than blockchain protocols.
+Specifically, we require writes to be directed to the committee of $e+1$ the moment the reconfiguration starts, while still directing reads to the old committee, instead of having a single point at which both reads and writes are handed over to the new committee.
+We can afford to do this, unlike blockchains, because \sysname does not handle its state consistency (which is the responsibility of Sui in our deployment) and hence can have divergence and duplication.
+However, this creates challenges when it comes to reading the fresh blobs, as during the handover period it is unclear which nodes store the data.
+We handle this by including in the metadata of every blob the epoch in which it was first written.
 If the epoch is $e+1$ then the client is asked to direct reads to the new committee; otherwise, it can direct reads to the old committee.
-This happens only during handover period (when both committees need to be live and secure).
+This happens only during the handover period (when both committees need to be live and secure).